Courses that fulfill

 The defiant bravery of king Leonidas as he and his famous band of 300 Spartan soldiers held the pass at Thermopylae against the might of the Persian Empire is a familiar one, celebrated in popular memory as an act that transcends history to become legend.
 Did it really happen that way?
 Or is this image largely a product of the imagination of Greece’s first historian, Herodotus, considered by many to be “the father of history”?
 This course explores the way that Herodotus immortalized the conflict between the Greeks and Persians during the 5th century B.C.
 Students trace the forces that shaped this famous clash of cultures, and look at Herodotus’ account in conjunction with other archaeological and historical evidence in order to talk about how history is created.
 Prerequisite: Sophomore standing.
 Also listed as ANCS 371.
 (D-I, RCH)

-*HIST 372 ASIAN AMERICAN HISTORY (3 credits)
+*HIST 372 ASIAN AMERICAN HISTORY THROUGH THE MEDIA (3 credits)

 *HIST 373 AMERICA'S MIDDLE EAST (3 credits)